jburzynski/TypeGenDocs/source/cli.rst

 #.
 The CLI reads the assembly file (.dll or .exe).
 By default (if no assembly path is specified in the config), the assembly file is searched recursively in the project folder's *bin* directory.
 The name of the assembly must match the name of the .csproj or .xproj file present in the project folder.

 #.
-Each type in the assembly is checked for the existence of a *ExportTs...* attribute.
-If an attribute is present for the type, a TypeScript file will be generated.
+File generation is performed based on the CLI configuration and attributes present in the assembly

 New syntax (>= 2.0.0)
 =====================